taostat/taostats-docs/docs/Bittensor/subnet/subnet-deregistration-proposal.md

 ---
-title: Subnet Deregistration Proposal
+title: Subnet Registration/Deregistration
+excerpt: >-
-excerpt: In August 2025, a proposal was raised to reinstitute Subnet Deregistration
+  In September 2025, Subnet registration and deregistration was added back to the chain
 deprecated: false
 hidden: false
 metadata: